Loading...

 Mayastor is now also referred to as OpenEBS Replicated PV Mayastor.

-The supportability tool collects Mayastor specific information from the cluster using the kubectl plugin command-line tool.
+The supportability tool collects Mayastor specific information from the cluster using the command-line tool.
 It uses the dump command, which interacts with the Mayastor services to build an archive (ZIP) file that acts as a placeholder for the bundled information.

 To bundle Mayastor's complete system information, execute: